JumperOnJava/CraftSlotMod/README.md

 Allows you use 4 crafting slots as inventory slots

-###WARNING: You can get banned on servers for using this
+**WARNING: You can get banned on servers for using this**

 This mod works by ignoring inventory close network packet so it equals to inventory move cheat, so some anticheats can detect it

-This mod can be used for hiding items from /invsee
+This mod can also be used for hiding items from /invsee